AppsFlyerKnowledge/devhub/docs/guides/sdks/getting-started/ad-revenue.md

 The AppsFlyer SDK sends impression revenue data to AppsFlyer.
 The impression revenue data is collected and processed in AppsFlyer, and the revenue is attributed to the original UA source.

+> 📘 Note
+>
+> If your Ad Revenue implementation predates SDK v6.15.0, and you want to upgrade, update your ad revenue code as specified in the guides below.
+Failing to do so will result in the Ad Revenue functionality not working correctly.

 AppsFlyer ad revenue instructions for various platforms:
 [block:html]
 {